ninetails0/Fortnite-Offset-dumper/README.md

 # Info
-I couldn't get a full source because it's so high in size, you can download it here full src: ! https://github.com/DevRcs/Fortnite-Offset-dumper/releases/tag/Fortnite (Full Source Code Download)
+I couldn't get a full source because it's so high in size, you can download it here full src: !Full Source Code Download (https://github.com/DevRcs/Fortnite-Offset-dumper/releases/tag/Fortnite)

 # _Class()
 • `string?
 Name;` -> The output name of the class.
 Anything non alphanumeric will be regexed out, and spaces replaced with '_'.